 It was a summer to remember in Bournemouth in 1910.
 The town was in a carnival mood, commemorating its centenary with processions and fetes; though, tragically, one feature of the celebrations, a pioneering international aviation meeting at Southbourne, was marred by the death of the Hon Charles Stuart Rolls, of Rolls Royce fame, as he crash landed his Short-Wright biplane.
 Other newsworthy events that summer included – the opening of the original New Road bridge over the Stour – but one which passed unrecorded by the chroniclers of the day was the founding of what is believed now to be the town’s oldest existing tennis club, the Victoria Avenue Lawn Tennis Club.

-Never as glamorous as the West Hants club – which it pre-dates by nine years – it has, nevertheless, survived two World Wars, a change of name and location, and intermittent threats of homelessness, insolvency and land development, while many other clubs have surrendered to economic pressures and the advancing red brick tide of urbanisation.
+Which it pre-dates by nine years – it has, nevertheless, survived two World Wars, a change of name and location, and intermittent threats of homelessness, insolvency and land development, while many other clubs have surrendered to economic pressures and the advancing red brick tide of urbanisation.